-Lieutenant General Jon M. Davis assumed his current position as the Deputy Commandant for Aviation, Headquarters Marine Corps in June 2014.
+Lieutenant General Steven R. Rudder assumed his current position as the Deputy Commandant for Aviation, Headquarters Marine Corps in July 2017.

 LtGen Rudder is a native of Canton, CT, and was commissioned as a Second Lieutenant in June 1984.
 LtGen Rudder previously served as the Director of Strategic Planning and Policy (J5), U.S. Pacific Command.